ichewradon/hackpad-v3/README.md

 My macropad for 3D Modelling with 4x3 keys, 1 rotary encoder.

 ## Features:
-- 12 SK6812 MINI-E LEDs for dynamic LED effects
+- 12 SK6812 MINI-E LEDs for dynamic LED effects with a printed diffuser for smooth light
   - Rainbow
   - Gradient
   - Static Colour
-- 1 EC11 Rotary Encoder to control volume or other things
+- 1 EC11 Rotary Encoder to control volume with a custom printed dial
-- 12 Individually Addressable Keys that can be changed whenever
+- 12 Individually Addressable Keys that can be changed with the web-app

 ## PCB
 This is my PCB, I designed it in KiCad.
 I'm going to have it made in black as some of it will be visible in my case.